DataHighway-DHX/node/CONTRIBUTING.md

 * Question: Why won't the blocks finalize?
     * Answer: When we updated from Substrate 2 to Substrate 3, we added ImOnline and AuthorityDiscover.
 So now it is necessary to be running at least 4x nodes (i.e. Alice, Bob, Charlie, Dave, Eve) before it will start **finalizing* blocks.

+* Question: When using Docker you get error building after modifying docker-compose: `FileNotFoundError: [Errno 2] No such file or directory`?
+    * Answer: Try running `rm -rf target/rls/debug/`

+* Question: When using Docker you get error building like: `Cannot start service alice: OCI runtime create failed`
+    * Answer: Try running `./scripts/docker-clean.sh` (beware this deletes all Docker containers, images, and cache for all your projects, not just Datahighway), and then `rm -rf ./target/rls/debug` a few times until it no longer says `Directory not empty`

+* Question: When using Docker you get error building like: `Compiling parity-multiaddr v0.7.2 error[E0308]: mismatched types --> /root/.cargo/registry/src/github.com-1ecc6299db9ec823/parity-multiaddr-0.7.2/src/onion_addr.rs:23:9`
+    * Answer: Try use an older version of Rust Nightly, and to set Nightly as the default

+* Question: When using Docker you get error running docker-compose: `Creating node_alice_1 ... error compose.parallel.feed_queue: Pending: set() ERROR: for node_alice_1  Cannot start service alice: OCI runtime create failed: container_linux.go:349: starting container process caused "exec: \"./docker-entrypoint-alice.sh\": stat ./docker-entrypoint-alice.sh: no such file or directory": unknown`
+    * Answer: It's likely the last time you tried to build the Docker container it failed, so you need to delete the container and possibly the image and cache too and try again.

+* Question: When using Docker you get error: `FileNotFoundError: [Errno 2] No such file or directory: '/Users/ls/code/src/DataHighway-com/node/target/rls/debug/deps/save-analysis/libsc_executor_common-f236f3ddcd6862b3.json'`
+    * Answer: Try run `rm -rf ./target/rls/debug` a few times until it no longer says `Directory not empty`

 ## Technical Support <a id="chapter-c00ab7"></a>